Sp0Xik/asuswrt-merlin-amnezia-ui/README.md

 ---
 ## 🧩 Persistent VPN Menu Integration (XRAYUI-style)
-We now implement a real, automatic, persistent integration into the router's stock web UI, just like XRAYUI/YazFi/Diversion.
+We implement a real, automatic, persistent integration into the router's stock web UI, just like XRAYUI/YazFi/Diversion.
 Two methods are used automatically by install scripts and hooks:
 1. Overlay injection (preferred, persistent across reboots/updates)
    - We create /jffs/overlay/www/Advanced_VPN_Content.asp on first boot after update